Speak a word.

 Nowhere to turn away.

 Nana Zebula told Seth to look for a place of borders.
 A place where the world is everything and nothing at the same time.
-Two traveling missionaries, an old station wagon and a copy of the book of Mormon later, Seth finds it.
+A few hours of hitch-hiking, two traveling missionaries, an old station wagon, and a stolen copy of the book of Mormon later, Seth finds it.
 Or rather, he finds the path to it.
 A simple dirt road leading away from the highway that has no purpose to be there at all.

-His whole body tells it is the right place.
+His whole body tells him it is the right place.
 He can feel it everywhere.
-So strongly he is shocked the missionaries feel nothing at all.
+Feels it so strongly he is shocked the missionaries feel nothing at all.
+Perhaps something else was given to him in Japan.
+Perhaps a stronger sense for when the World is being broken.

-The missionaries argue with him that he should go to a hospital, but eventually consent to drop him on the side of the road if he takes their book with him.
-Perhaps, they do feel something, after a fashion.
-The evidence is there in the way their eyes got a bit too wide and they talk a bit too fast, and don’t fight as hard to make him go to the hospital as they should.
+The missionaries had argued with him that he should go to a hospital, but eventually consented to drop him on the side of the road if he took their book with him.
+He’d had to make a great production of pretending to have found it already in his coat pocket.
+They’d left saying it was a miracle.
+Seth wasn’t so sure.
+Perhaps, they did feel something, after a fashion.
+The evidence was there in the way their eyes got a bit too wide and they talked a bit too fast, and didn’t fight as hard to make him go to the hospital as they should have.

-At last, Seth is convinced both the missionaries feel it and are scared and like so many others who have brushed up against the Family, are choosing not to stay and look too hard.
+At last, Seth is convinced both the missionaries feel it and are scared.
+Like so many others who have brushed up against the Family, they are choosing not to stay and look too hard.
 They sense the Evil and know that the wisest choice is to run.
-Still, they offer the book.
-Perhaps they give Seth the book out of desperation, knowing they have no other help to give.
+Still, they had offered the book and after he had stole it for idle amusement.
+Perhaps they had given Seth the book out of desperation, knowing they have no other help to give.
+They had insisted the book would protect him, and they even seemed to believe it.

 Seth looks down at his compass and map and keeps walking.
-At first, near the highway, it was mostly for show.
-The dirty road is going right where it needs to go, right along the True North of Nowhere.
-The missionaries had needed to believe he truly had a destination in mind, and it wasn’t possible to explain what he was actually looking for.
-He was looking for nowhere and the dirt road had appeared to take him there.
-The map and compass helped with the illusion.
+At first, near the highway, the compass was mostly for show.
+The dirt road has not erred from its course, right along the True North of Nowhere.
+The missionaries had needed to believe he truly had a destination in mind so the compass had helped with that illusion, and it wasn’t possible to explain what he was actually looking for.
+He thanked whatever God there was they hadn’t asked about the extra needle, or asked him to explain that the dirt road had appeared to take him there.
+Or that the compass was helping him by not showing him the designated path.

-If he’d been in his own true world, and nothing but his own true world, he would be in the middle of a lake by now.
-And he would have fallen down a cliff hundreds of yards ago.
+According to the map, if Seth had been in the True World, and nothing but his own True World, he would be in the middle of a lake by now.
+He would also have fallen down a cliff hundreds of yards ago.
+The force of the Worlds blending together had distorted geography.

 “Why can humans pass between Worlds, Seth?
 Why doesn’t it kill us dead?
 How come it don’t scramble our brains?”
-Seth mutters in remembrance.
+Seth mutters in remembrance, an impression that would have probably earned him a snap from a hand towel.

 “Because humans have souls like the fish, Seth.
 We got something universal between the two worlds that keeps us intact.
 Even if maybe we can’t live forever in another World, we got some kind of pattern.
 Don’t matter where we go, the other places organize around us so we can fit,” Seth mumbled.